parasquared/redialed-service/README.md

 This service is not designed to be ran anywhere except on the main Redialed server.
 It's assumed that you know what you're doing when running it; no help for setting up the server will be provided for any reason.

 ## Acknowledgements
-- [SKCro](https://github.com/SKCro/) for creating the transgender WebTV jewel for my fork
+- [SKCro](https://github.com/SKCro/) for creating the transgender WebTV jewel for this fork

 ## Setup + running the service
 - Run `npm install` to install all dependencies.